-- 4. Positive protection devices may be used per Section 6M.02. - 5.
-If vehicular traffic conditions allow, the ramp may be closed. - 6.
-A broken edge line may be carried across the temporary entrance ramp to assist in defining the through vehicular traffic lane. - 7.
+- 4. If vehicular traffic conditions allow, the ramp may be closed. - 5.
+A broken edge line may be carried across the temporary entrance ramp to assist in defining the through vehicular traffic lane. - 6.
 When a temporary traffic barrier is used to separate opposing vehicular traffic, the Two-Way Traffic signs and the DO NOT ENTER signs may be eliminated.

-Figure 6P-40.
+Figure 6H-40.
 Median Crossover for an Entrance Ramp (TA-40)

-Notes for Figure 6P-41-Typical Application 41 Median Crossover for an Exit Ramp
+Notes for Figure 6H-41-Typical Application 41 Median Crossover for an Exit Ramp

 - 1. This typical application should be used for carrying an exit ramp across a closed directional roadway of a divided highway.
-The design criteria contained in the "AASHTO Green Book A Policy On Geometric Design Of Highways And Streets," 7th Edition, 2018, AASHTO should be used for determining the curved alignment. - 2.
+The design criteria contained in the AASHTO "Policy on the Geometric Design of Highways and Streets" (see Section 1A.11) should be used for determining the curved alignment. - 2.
 The guide signs should indicate that the ramp is open, and where the temporary ramp is located.
 Conversely, if the ramp is closed, guide signs should indicate that the ramp is closed. - 3.
-When the exit is closed, a black-on-orange EXIT CLOSED sign panel should be placed diagonally across the interchange/intersection guide signs and channelizing devices should be placed to physically close the ramp. - 4.
+When the exit is closed, a black on orange EXIT CLOSED sign panel should be placed diagonally across the interchange/intersection guide signs and channelizing devices should be placed to physically close the ramp. - 4.
 In the situation (not shown) where channelizing devices are placed along the mainline roadway, the devices' spacing should be reduced in the vicinity of the off ramp to emphasize the opening at the ramp itself.
 Channelizing devices and/or temporary pavement markings should be placed on both sides of the temporary ramp where it crosses the median and the closed roadway. - 5.
 Advance guide signs providing information related to the temporary exit should be relocated or duplicated adjacent to the temporary roadway.